Dragonmystic707/exalted-reincarnated/docs/System/Projects.md

 </tbody>
 </table>

-### Repairing or Altering Projects
+### Repairing, Altering, or Destroying Projects

-Some Projects focus on altering an existing aspect of the world—such as repairing a great Manse or taking an existing network of people and converting them to work for you.
+Some Projects focus on altering an existing aspect of the world—such as repairing a great Manse or taking an existing network of people and converting them to work for you, or completely eradicating it altogether.

 Since much of the work has been done already, these types of Projects will be *reduced in scale*, depending on the severity of the repairs or changes needed to be made.

+Destruction of a Projects focuses more on doing so *safely*, and in a controlled manner.

 -   **Minor** (-2 to Scale).
 The repairs and/or changes needed to be made are significant enough to warrent attention, but will not